terrellfmerritt/al-folio/_posts/2017-12-29-volunteerism.md

 National Multiple Sclerosis Society at 30 Rockefeller Plaza.
-It brought back memories of my volunteering at the very same event back in 2014 alongside other members of the Bronx High School of Science’s Key Club (and not just the “leg day” that resulted from me personally having to help clear all 60+ flights of stairs at the end).
+It brought back memories of my volunteering at the very same event back in 2014 alongside other members of the Bronx High School of Science’s Key Club (and not just the “leg day” that resulted from me personally having to help clear out all 60+ flights of stairs at the end).
 The club’s time at this event is a pretty good example of what I mean by making the best of a situation.